bmor2552/odin-recipes/README.md

 *Pauses for dramatic affect and confused stares*

 In this project I will be creating a basic, and I mean basic recipe blog site using only HTML.
 Lets get started !

+# What I Have Learned
+After completing the project, I can say that the basics of git and html are now apart of my memory.
+The next step will be to implement basic CSS to make the blog site more appealing to the eyes.